JetBrains/kotlin-multiplatform-dev-docs/topics/overview/kmp-overview.md

 You can share code on your terms: share isolated modules, such as networking or storage, and progressively expand shared code over time.
-You can also share the entirety of business logic while keeping the UI native, or gradually migrate the UI as well using Compose Multiplatform.
+You can also share all of your business logic while keeping the UI native, or gradually migrate the UI using Compose Multiplatform.

 ![Illustration of gradual KMP adoption: share part of logic and none of the UI, share all logic without UI, share logic and UI](kmp-graphic.png){width="700"}

 ### Native feel on iOS

-You can fully build your UI using SwiftUI or UIKit, get uniform experience on Android and iOS with Compose Multiplatform, or mix and match combining native and shared UI code as needed.
+You can build your UI entirely using SwiftUI or UIKit, create a uniform experience on Android and iOS with Compose Multiplatform, or mix and match native and shared UI code as needed.

 Regardless of the approach, you can produce apps which feel native on each platform: